I’ve always been intrigued by the idea of early retirement.

 Instead of chasing after the latest tech products, I replace my devices only when they start getting wonky.

-I’m currently using my 5-year old iPhone which I still treasure as much, and keeping my fingers crossed that it will last a little while more.
+I’m currently using my 5-year-old iPhone, which I still treasure as much, and I’m keeping my fingers crossed that it will last a little while longer.

 5) Earn Money From Low-Effort Sources